Shauna Mitchell: Co-Director

 Molly is excited to bust a move with the awesome students at TDS.
 She started dance at age three and has experienced so many aspects of it including musical theatre, hip hop (her personal favorite), jazz, contemporary, ballet and ballroom.
 She is currently continuing her education and currently dances with a several competition teams.
 In addition to her competitive dance, she loves assisting with choreography for shows and creating choreography.
 Some of her favorite performing roles were Jasmine in Aladdin, Babette in Beauty and the Beast and Sally in A Charlie Brown Christmas.
 Her other favorite pastimes are lake days, singing with her worship team at church and spending time with her family.
-Molly Lynn has a big heart for teaching, and she is especially looking forward to collaborating with her big sis Megan, who joined TDS last year.
+Molly Lynn has a big heart for teaching, and she is especially looking forward to collaborating with her big sis Megan.

 Samantha Cain is from Laurens, SC and is currently pursuing her Bachelor’s degree in Education at Piedmont Technical College, with plans to transfer to a four-year school with a minor in dance.